Kikobeats/kikobeats.com/_posts/2018-26-05-effective-landing-page.md

 Any landing page for a digital product should solve the following goals:

-- People undertand your value proposition.
+- People understand your value proposition.
 - The website transmit the message clearly.
 - It helps you creating new customers.